What are different types of commercial HVAC systems?February 21, 2019

 - Single Split Systems – are considered as one of the most popular types of commercial HVAC systems because of it quite affordable and appropriate for most small commercial buildings.
 This type is beneficial to control the heating and cooling of buildings with small offices, shops, server rooms, and restaurants.
 Single split systems have distinctive advantages such as cheaper to install rather than the central system.
 Moreover, it is self-contained which means when one unit breaks down, the others still keep working.
 However, the major disadvantage of Single Split System is that each indoor unit needs an outdoor unit.
 By depending on how many units you will need, it can take up substantial space.

 - Multi splits – are almost the same with single split systems in most of the features.
 However, multi-split HVAC systems have one significant difference which makes it unique so that it can connect up to nine indoor units with just one outdoor unit.
 Moreover, also, these systems work with inverter technology which allows the compressor to function at variable speeds.
 This type of commercial HVAC system can save on energy consumption.
 It is because it has sensors which help to detect small fluctuations in temperature and adjust it automatically.
-However, one of the main disadvantages is the high costs of the system’s installation.
+However, one of the main disadvantages is the high costs of AC repair.
 The installation process of the multi-split HVAC system is more costly because it requires more pipework.

 - Variable Air Volume (VAV) – it single duct – air system with varying airflow.
 It allows controlling air temperature supply by based on heating/cooling demand or reset based on outdoor air temperature.VAV systems may contain a terminal heating box for better humidity and temperature control.